 The recommended size for a Twitch banner is 1920 x 1080 pixels.
 Make sure you’re using these dimensions to have a great looking, pixel-perfect banner!

 Ready-made Twitch banner templates (offline banners)

-When you’re not broadcasting, people landing on your page will see your offline banner, that is the banner that replaces your video player.
+When you’re not broadcasting, people landing on your page will see your Twitch offline banner, that is the banner which will replace your video player banner.
 This visual will inform visitors about who you are, what type of games you usually play, what are your broadcasting hours and where they can find you (social media, contact info).